tytydraco/yessleep/out/I_helped_carry_out_human_experimentation_with_a_biological_weapons_agent_There_were_rules_to_survive.md

 “So, it got out,” I said flatly, unsurprised.

 “Yes, yes, sadly, it did,” he said.
 “But the good news is, you have a genetic mutation.
 You’re not even affected.
-Except for the memory loss.”
+Except for the memory loss.
+The memory loss occurs in many of the immune subjects, as a result of the massive release of cytokines upon first exposure.
+It is transient and quickly fades.”

 “The memory loss?”
 I asked, still feeling unsure.
 There was too much going on, it felt like, and I only had one tiny piece of what I needed.
 And then it all came flooding back to me.